Wajahat-Infinity/Wajahat-Infinity/README.md

 <h2 align="left">Hi 👋!
-My name is wajahat Hussain and I'm a Software Engineering, from Pakistan.<br>As a web developer, I am skilled in HTML, CSS, Bootstrap, Django, MongoDB and Microsoft SQL Server.</h2>
+My name is wajahat Hussain .I'm a Software Engineering and web developer, from Pakistan.<br>As a web developer, I am skilled in HTML, CSS, Bootstrap, Django, MongoDB and Microsoft SQL Server.</h2>

 ###